alexnm/house-moldovan-blog/src/posts/itineraries/south-america.md

 - "La Bombonera" Stadium, home of Boca Juniors
 - Admire street art around the area, with surprisingly quiet streets for a weekend day

 From Buenos Aires, we took a plane to El Calafate and then a transfer to El Chalten.
-There, we stayed for 3 days, hiking in the mountains around the "capital of trekking" of Argentina.
+There, we stayed for 3 days, hiking in the mountains around the "capital of hiking" of Argentina.
 In total, we spent 5 full days in Patagonia, including a day trip to the Chilean side, hiking and sightseeing around some of the most amazing landscapes we ever saw, at the southern end of the world!

 ## Laguna de los Tres